adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_Testing.md

 |3|Click the 'Next' button| |The system presents an error message that reads 'Sorry, Google does not recognize that email' | |

 Post-Conditions:
- *The user is not logged in to DuoMonkeyEditor
- *The user is still presented with the enter username dialog popup
+ The user is not logged in to DuoMonkeyEditor.
+The user is still presented with the enter username dialog popup

  Test Case ID: 2.2
 ------------